-Step 2: Find the Root Cause
+Step 3: Analyze the Data and Find the Root Cause

-This data was eye opening.
+This data was eye-opening.
 We didn’t identify one silver bullet but rather several processes that needed to be improved to reduce our Length of Stay.
 Most of the delays were caused by hand-offs between the ED and the lab or ED and radiology.

 Armed with this data we kicked off a series of Kaizen Events (rapid process improvement projects).
 Working with teams from the lab, imaging, and the docs, we found several creative ways to improve communication and reduce delays.

 - Improve patient pickup time from ED to RAD

 - Reduce delays in draw pick up and drop off from the LAB

 - Improve visibility of DOOR to DOC and total LOS in progress

 Step 5: Control the Process and Show Results